BCLawLibrary/practical-ai-in-30-days/day-24-final-day-a-journey-through-ai-reflections-and-next-steps.md

 I like the analogy my colleague, Tim Lindgren, uses—AI as a *"bicycle for the mind."* It's a tool that can take you further than you might go on your own, but you're still the one pedaling, in control of the direction and effort.
 This speaks to several things that are important to keep in mind.
 It's hard to fall asleep at the wheel so to speak when you're riding a bike.
 The element of human oversight, guidance, and critical evaluation is still very important when using these new tools.
 When used with intention and grounding conversations and tasks in both high quality context and your own personal context, you truly can go much farther much faster than you otherwise might be able to on your own.

 At the same time, AI is advancing so rapidly that the bicycle analogy may undersell today's capabilities.
 These systems are increasingly solving complex problems that challenge even human experts.
-Recent benchmarks like GPQA [citation] show LLMs now outperforming specialized human experts on particularly difficult questions across mathematics, physics, chemistry, and biology.
+Recent benchmarks like GPQA (Epoch AI, 2025) show LLMs now outperforming specialized human experts on particularly difficult questions across mathematics, physics, chemistry, and biology.
 Even leading AI researchers are surprised by the pace of these developments.
 In many ways, AI isn't just a bicycle; it's more like a plane.
 When you're on course, it can get you to your destination far faster than you otherwise would.
 But unlike a plane with autopilot, AI doesn't always recognize when it's off track—it just keeps going.
 A small trajectory shift early on can compound over time, especially in complex workflows or automated systems where AI is making incremental decisions.
 By the time it comes back to you, significant course correction may be needed to ensure it actually landed where you intended.

-Rather than fearing AI or avoiding its use, the goal is to stay engaged and intentional in how we use it.
+All of this is to say, rather than fearing AI or avoiding its use, the goal is to stay engaged and intentional in how we use it.
 The more actively you pilot the tool, the more you amplify its benefits—turning it into something that works *for* you and *with* you, not the other way around.

 ### Key Questions to Consider: